Fractional Brauer configuration algebras II: covering theory: introduction

 \section{introduction}

 In a previous paper \cite{LL}, we introduced fractional Brauer configurations (abbr. f-BCs) and fractional Brauer configuration algebras (abbr. f-BCAs), which are generalization of Brauer configurations (abbr.
 BCs) and Brauer configuration algebras (abbr.
 BCAs) respectively introduced by Green and Schroll \cite{GS}.
-Moreover, we introduced various types of fractional Brauer configurations and the corresponding algebras, including fractional Brauer configuration of type S (abbr. $f_s$-BC), fractional Brauer configuration of type MS (abbr. $f_{ms}$-BC) and so on.
+Moreover, we introduced various types of fractional Brauer configurations, including fractional Brauer configuration of type S (abbr. $f_s$-BC), fractional Brauer configuration of type MS (abbr. $f_{ms}$-BC) and so on, and introduced the corresponding algebras $f_s$-BCA, $f_{ms}$-BCA and so on.
 Note that all the above algebras are generalizations of Brauer graph algebras (abbr.
 BGA).
-The relations of these algebras can be illustrated by the following diagram
+The relations of these algebras can be illustrated by the following diagram:

 Our motivation to introduce f-BCAs comes from two aspects.
 The first one is that the class of Brauer configuration algebras is not closed under derived equivalence.
 The second one is that it is natural to enlarge the algebras from the scope of symmetric algebras to the scope of self-injective algebras.
-Our study in \cite{LL} showed that the class of f-BCAs behaves well with respect to the above two aspects, for example, it is shown that the class of representation-finite f-BCAs in type S coincides the class of standard representation-finite self-injective algebras and therefore closed under derived equivalence (up to Morita equivalence).
+Our study in \cite{LL} showed that the class of f-BCAs behaves well with respect to the above two aspects, for example, it is shown that the class of representation-finite f-BCAs of type S coincides the class of standard representation-finite self-injective algebras and therefore closed under derived equivalence (up to Morita equivalence).

 In the present paper, we develop a covering theory for f-BCs and discuss it with the connection of the covering theory for the associated fractional Brauer configuration categories (abbr. f-BCC) and for the associated f-BCAs.